-I fear if we don’t whet the appetite of this generation, modeling for them a hunger for the great, epic adventure of God in the Bible, allowing them to, with us, wrestle with the Bible’s hard teachings and seeming problematic passages, the words of Judges 2:10 will, once again, apply:
+I fear if we don’t whet the appetite of this generation, modeling for them a hunger for righteousness, introducing them to the great, epic adventure of God in the Bible, allowing them to, with us, wrestle with the Bible’s hard teachings and seeming problematic passages, the words of Judges 2:10 will, once again, apply:

 “After that generation died, another generation grew up who did not acknowledge the Lord or remember the mighty things he had done…”

 Please know my heart – there is no shame or guilt intended for anyone here.
 Far too many times, I’ve been as poor an example for teens as the next guy.

 Fortunately, because of the Cross and the Empty Tomb it’s never too late to do the right thing.

 I heard a preacher say once, holding his Bible up,

 “This book will keep me far from sin; and sin will keep me far from this book.”